Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-A chart on a transversal to a local stable or unstable separatrix of a saddle is called \emph{natural} if its origin is at the point of intersection with the separatrix, for all parameter values if a family of vector fields is considered.
+The only thing left is to prove convergence~\eqref{eq:conv}.
+A chart on a transversal to a local stable or unstable separatrix of a saddle is called \emph{natural} if its origin is at the point of intersection with the separatrix.
+If a family of vector fields is considered, this should hold for all parameter values.
 Fix some parameter value~$\t_0$.
-Note that our new coordinate chart on~$\Sigma$ is almost natural for the stable separatrices: the natural chart is obtained by a shift.
-Further note that on~$\Sigma$ a natural chart for the unstable separatrix can be obtained by a parameter-dependent shift.
+Note that for the stable separatrices of $P_\theta$ natural charts can be obtained from our new coordinate chart on~$\Sigma$ by parameter-independent shifts.
+Further note that, obviously, a natural chart on~$\Sigma$ for the free unstable separatrix can be obtained by a parameter-dependent shift.
 Take these natural charts in the upper semi-neighborhoods of~$b$ and $c_\t$.
-Denote by~$\lambda(\t)$ the characteristic value of the saddle~$P_\t$, i.e., the absolute value of the ratio between the negative eigenvalue and the positive one, and denote by~$\Delta$ the monodromy map from the upper semi-neighborhood of~$b$ to the upper semi-neighborhood of~$c_\t$ in the natural charts.
+Denote by~$\lambda(\t)$ the characteristic value of the saddle~$P_\t$, i.e., the absolute value of the ratio between the negative eigenvalue and the positive one, and denote by~$\Delta_\t$ the monodromy map from the upper semi-neighborhood of~$b$ to the upper semi-neighborhood of~$c_\t$ in the natural charts.
 According to~\cite[Lemma~5]{IKS}\footnote{This lemma requires the natural charts to be $C^3$ both in~$y$ and the parameter.
 For this reason we insisted that our coordinate change was~$C^3$-smooth.}, there is a neighborhood of~$\t_0$ where for the monodromy map $\Delta_\t$ we have